 Once you’ve located the text you were looking for, you can highlight it in whatever color you want in order to spot it easier when reading the spreadsheet.

-- Click the cell with the text.
+- Click the cell or cells with the text.

 - Click the bucket icon from the toolbar.

 Replacing Existing Text with New Text